-Pursuant to Government Code section 15475.2 and California Code of Regulations, title 14, section 29302, when instances of non-compliance are identified during an audit or field inspection, Energy Safety may issue a NOV or a NOD upon conclusion of its compliance assessment detailing any violations or defects discovered.
-An NOV identifies instances in which an electrical corporation is non-compliant with its approved WMP or any law, regulation, or guideline within Energy Safety's authority.
-An NOD identifies deficiencies, errors, or conditions that increase the risk of ignition posed by electrical lines and equipment requiring correction.
-Within the NOV or NOD, Energy Safety may direct the electrical corporation to correct any defect or noncompliance.
-26
+Pursuant to Government Code section 15475.2 and California Code of Regulations, title 14, section 29302, when instances of noncompliance are identified, Energy Safety may issue an NOV or an NOD upon conclusion of its compliance assessment detailing any violations or defects discovered.
+An NOV identifies instances in which an electrical corporation is noncompliant with its approved WMP or any law, regulation, or guideline within Energy Safety's authority.
+An NOD identifies deficiencies, errors, or conditions that increase the risk of ignition posed by electrical lines and equipment requiring correction.24 Within the NOV or NOD, Energy Safety may direct the electrical corporation to correct any defect or noncompliance.25